cristiandrami/CyberSecResources/notes/System and application security/challenges/Hardware/Hardware.md

-At this point we need to convert store this result into a file called `hex_strings.txt`, then convert it into a binary file, in order to reconstruct the firmware, and then disassemble it using `ace`.
+At this point we need to store this result into a file called `hex_strings.txt`,  convert it into a binary file, in order to reconstruct the firmware, and then disassemble it using `ace`.

->NOTE: when we process these hex values, we have to convert it into little endian.
-Otherwise it won't work at all.
+>NOTE:<mark style="background: #FF5582A6;"> when we process these hex values, we have to convert it into little endian.</mark> Otherwise it won't work at all.

 To convert these hex values to a binary file we can write a python script.